Securities Exempt from Registration under the Securities Act of 1933

 - The offering statement, a simplified disclosure document, must be filed with a Regional Office of the SEC at least 10 days before the issue is offered for sale.

 - The offering circular, which, like the prospectus, provides full disclosure, must be sent to each buyer of the issue at least 48 hours before the confirmation of the sale.

 - The offering circular must be revised if the issue is still being offered 9 months after the initial issue, and the issuer must file a sales report of the issue with the Securities and Exchange Commission (SEC) every 6 months until the offer is terminated.

-A private placement is the sale of securities to wealthy or sophisticated investors but not to the general public.
+A private placement is the sale of securities to wealthy or sophisticated investors but not to the public.
 Private placements are exempted from SEC registration under Regulation D of the Securities Act.
 Some broker-dealers — sometimes called private placement agents — specialize in private placements.
-Nonetheless, private placement agents are required to be registered by the SEC even though the securities that they sell are usually exempt from registration requirements.
+Nonetheless, private placement agents are required to be registered by the SEC even though the securities they sell are usually exempt from registration requirements.

 Rule 501: Definition of an Accredited Investor

 Securities are exempt if sold to accredited investors, individuals or institutions with a lot of money and the financial wherewithal to invest in risky unregistered securities.
 Accredited investors include:

 - corporations and partnerships, not formed expressly for this investment;

 - non-profit organizations;

 - any entity owned entirely by accredited investors;